craigmiller160/spring-fp-result-kt/README.md

 fun operation(): Either<Throwable, Value> = /* ... */
 ```

-**NOTE:** When working with `Either`s as opposed to exceptions, it may seem nature to expect a partial transaction to work.
+**NOTE:** When working with Result types as opposed to exceptions, it may seem nature to expect a partial transaction to work.
 For example:

 ```kotlin
 @Transactional()